arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/post_api_new_tasks.md

 @RESTDESCRIPTION
 creates a new task with a generated id

 @RESTRETURNCODES

+@RESTRETURNCODE{200}
+The task was registered

+@RESTREPLYBODY{id,string,required,}
+A string identifying the task

+@RESTREPLYBODY{created,number,required,float}
+The timestamp when this task was created

+@RESTREPLYBODY{type,string,required,}
+What type of task is this [ `periodic`, `timed`]
+ - periodic are tasks that repeat periodically
+ - timed are tasks that execute once at a specific time

+@RESTREPLYBODY{period,number,required,}
+this task should run each `period` seconds

+@RESTREPLYBODY{offset,number,required,float}
+time offset in seconds from the created timestamp

+@RESTREPLYBODY{command,string,required,}
+the javascript function for this dask

+@RESTREPLYBODY{database,string,required,}
+the database this task belongs to

+@RESTREPLYBODY{code,number,required,}
+The status code, 200 in this case.

+@RESTREPLYBODY{error,boolean,required,}
+*false* in this case

 @RESTRETURNCODE{400}
 If the post body is not accurate, a *HTTP 400* is returned.